ilieindreica/PhotoSorter/README.md

 # PhotoSorter
-A python GUI app that helps organizing images/gifs/videos into folders when viewing each one individually to categorize is needed
+A python GUI app that helps organizing images/gifs/videos into folders when it is needed to view each one individually in order to categorize